oliviakatrhyn/inf_systems/README.md

   <img width="800" height="900" img src="UCD Inbound Final.jpg">
 </p>

-In this diagram, the primary actors are the call management centre, the relationship manager and the interactive voice response.
+In this diagram, the primary actors are the CMC, the RM and the interactive voice response.
 They all interact with the system directly to achive a sale.
 Whilst, the customer is secondary to all the processes and help in assisting the primary actors use of the system.

 It was important to elaborate on the first iteration of the use case diagram as there were many more use cases to consider. incremental development of the use case diagram led to many extend and include relationships being added and removed in the IS process and ultimately led to this final work product (as seen above).